humesandrew/Belly-Buster/README.md

     This project is licensed under humesandrew.

   ## Contributing
     This project was made by Andy Humes.
-The project employees the GoogleMaps API and OpenBrewery API.
+The project employs the GoogleMaps API and OpenBrewery API.

   ## Questions